gunwoo0623/3-Axis-CNC-Machinery-Firmware/README.md

 Both MATLAB and Unity were used for the digital twin, but Unity outperformed MATLAB due to reduced communication delays.
 Thus, future improvements should focus on enhancing data processing to improve real-time performance.

 ![Result of Digital Twin with MATLAB and Unity](https://github.com/gunwoo0623/3-Axis-CNC-Machinery/assets/52570227/dfb5de02-4196-4d1b-a47e-fed64252988e)

+※ If the MATLAB and Unity files are uploaded to her GitHub, the link will be updated here.
+She was responsible for Simulink in MATLAB and C# coding for Unity.